rsimon/scala-force-layout/README.md

       .onComplete(it => { println("completed in " + it + " iterations") })
       .doLayout()

-The ``GraphRenderer`` is a simply utility for rendering an image of your graph.
+The ``GraphRenderer`` is a simple utility for rendering an image of your graph.
 If all you want is to store an image of the final layout, this is what you're looking for:

     graph
       .onComplete(it => {
+        // Renders a 500x500 pixel image of the final graph layout
         val image = GraphRenderer.drawGraph(graph, 500, 500)

-        ImageIO.write(image, "png", new File("my-graph.png"))
+        // Writes the image to a PNG file ImageIO.write(image, "png", new File("my-graph.png"))
       })
       .doLayout()